py5coding/py5book/content/user_functions.md

 The transformed code is the actual code executed by py5, not the code as written by the user.

 The extra vertical space you see in these `settings()` and `setup()` functions is there to ensure that any exceptions thrown by the executed code will point to the correct line numbers in the user's `setup()` function.
-This completes the illusion of the user's `setup()` function.
+This facilitates the illusion of the user's `setup()` function as the code that is actually executed by py5.

 There are times when you might want to define the `settings()` function yourself and not rely on py5's transformation code.
 If your code would trip up py5's code transformation abilities, you will need to do this.
 For example, consider the following `setup()` function that optionally calls [](/reference/sketch_size) or [](/reference/sketch_full_screen).